Religion and Medicine in the wake of COVID-19 Disaster in India

 Those who broke the curfew rules were hit by batons when they were found by police officers and vowed not to go out again.
 They were forced to do push-ups and squats in the city for reflection.
 Some police officers wore helmets that imitated the shape of a coronavirus, and they took strict prevention measures.

 Even so, the spread of infection did not stop, and the number of infected people increased to 50,000 at the beginning of May, and the death toll increased to 2,000.
 Although the number of fatalities is smaller than that of Western countries such as the United States, Italy, Spain, France, and the United Kingdom, the risk and consequences of an outbreak in a country wiht population of 1.3 billion are enormous.
 What was especially worrisome was the outbreak of infection and the deterioration of public safety in densely populated areas.
 In the Dharabi district of the slums of Mumbai, the sixth-largest city in the world, migrant workers who lost their jobs when the lockdown was announced were pushed to the station to escape from Mumbai.
 Mumbai has a population density of over 20,000 people per square kilometer.
 With a density three times that of Tokyo, there is only 4.5 square meters of living space per person.
-It’s hard to avoid three-fold.
+It’s hard to avoid three-fold. - Religion that became the place of infection spread

 It was in religious institutions where the danger was particularly high.
 Contact is inevitable at the mosques or Hindu temples and Islamic worship centers where many people gather in one place.
 Looking at the local media reports, the conflict between the faith of people trying to escape disasters and the medical knowledge that requires not to approach each other created various confusions.